Our customers have been hired at: *Foot Note

 - Company contact information: If you can’t find a specific contact or if no names were provided in the job listing, use the general contact information listed on the company’s website.
 This might direct you to a contact who can then route your inquiry accordingly.

-Choose Your Communication Method
+Step 3: Choose Your Communication Method

 Choosing the right communication method to follow up after a job interview is crucial for making a good impression.
 Below are a few of the primary communication methods to consider.

-Email is often the preferred method for following up because it’s professional, gives the recipient time to respond at their convenience and allows you to craft a thoughtful message.
+Email is often the preferred method for following up because it’s professional, gives the recipient time to respond at their convenience, and allows you to craft a thoughtful message.

-Phone call
+Phone Call

 A phone call can be more personal and immediate.
 It might be appropriate if you have developed a rapport with the hiring manager or if they have encouraged you to call.

-Include your name, the position you applied for and any application reference numbers to help the person you're contacting quickly locate your application and provide you with an update.
+Include your name, the position you applied for, and any application reference numbers to help the person you're contacting quickly locate your application and provide you with an update.

-How To Follow Up on a Job Application by Email
+How to Follow Up on a Job Application by Email

-Add a Subject Line
+Write a Clear Subject Line

 Keep the subject line clear and direct.
 Include your full name and the position you applied for, making it easy for the recipient to identify the purpose of your email.